GuruKatuwal/BillingSystem/journal.md

 I kind of designed how my website looks like.Started working on JSp file so that I would have better Idea, hows my design going.

+week 3

+1.Created simple index file that up and running

+2. Set up properties files(Hibernate,database and log4j2)

+3. Made nice project format for main and for test.

+I am planning to add database and user table this week so that I can test CRUD.
+I have added admin login in my user story so that is I think takes lot of time.